Skip to main content

 • Missing or mismatched kid: Your JWT header must include a kid that matches a key in the JWKS.

-• Incorrect header usage: Send the raw JWT in x-portkey-api-key without a Bearer prefix.
+• Incorrect header usage: Send the raw JWT in x-portkey-api-key, or use Authorization: Bearer <JWT>.
+Do not prefix the token with Bearer in x-portkey-api-key.

 • Expired or missing exp: The exp claim is required and must be in the future.
 Allow for small clock skew.